jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_connect_accountgrantpermissions.md

 ## Known issues with this script

-The following monitoring functions require sysadmin privileges; hence there are known issues when using the script:
+The following monitoring functions require sysadmin privileges; hence have known issues when using the script:

 * Mirroring
 * Number of viirtual log files (VLFs)